Adityaojas/Dogs-vs-cats-simple/README.md

 # cats-vs-dogs-Kaggle-solutions
-Different approaches to Kaggle's Dogs vs. cats competition
+This repo consists of 2 simple approaches to Kaggle's Dogs vs. cats challenge

 mymodule consists of the classes and modules I have used in the subsequent approaches